 Back in America I think how so many of my belongings started in a place like where I visited with my grandmother.
 But I try not to think about all those women who shared their American dreams for their kids.
 I just think how lucky I am that parents took on such great personal hardship and gave up almost everything they had to bring me to this land of opportunity and my national home.

 Living in the culturally diverse suburbs of a large city, I have benefited from being raised in a mixed cultural environment.
 My early education from my parents gave me a solid foundation in math and science and I feel that my American teachers always emphasize critical thinking and creative learning, which is something I think that is less stressed in my cousins education in China.
-I have had teacher that make me believe that learning is an art.
+I have had teachers that make me believe that learning is an art.

 However, for me, the benefit of being an American, comes at a price of certain responsibilities.
-I was really moved when President Obama urged the students of America in his back-to-school speech at Wakefield High School in Arlington, Virginia that, “this isn't just important for your own life and your own future.
-What you make of your education will decide nothing less than the future of this country."
-His words continue to echo in my mind, as if they came directly from someone who may have inspired my parents many years ago to pursue something new in a land far way.
+I was really moved when President Obama urged the students of America in his back-to-school speech at Wakefield High School in Arlington, Virginia that, “this isn’t just important for your own life and your own future.
+What you make of your education will decide nothing less than the future of this country.”
+His words continue to echo in my mind, as if they came directly from someone who may have inspired my parents many years ago to pursue something new in a land far away.